Public transport in Istanbul: Bus system

 The bus fleet has a total of 4,012 vehicles built by MAN, Ikarus, Mercedes-Benz, BMC, Phileas, Otokar, Temsa and Güleryüz.
 In 2012 the daily ridership was 3,621,908 passengers, representing 30% of the city's total daily transportation.

 Since 1985, privately owned ÖHO (Özel Halk Otobüsü - Private Public Bus) buses have been allowed to operate under the authority of İETT.
 There are 2,157 private owned public buses, including 144 double-deckers.
 There are 783 bus lines excluding diversions as of May 21, 2018.
 Many routes have diversions running one roundtrip a day on average, which usually feed less developed suburbs around frequent routes.
 Some routes also provide short turning services at peak hours for crowded stops.
 Those diversions are listed under the same headsign reference as main route.
 Buses running diversion routes do not display route numbers, spelling out the route on the headsign in detail instead.

 In 2010, the municipality decided to found a new company called Otobüs A.Ş.
 (Bus Inc.) in order to more quickly replace old vehicles.
 Otobüs A.Ş. had a fleet of 544 vehicles as of December 2012.
 The vehicles are fully low floor and certified to Euro 5 standards.
 In 2014, IETT carried 1.31 billion ticketed passengers, a record for a Turkish transport system. İETT is currently trialling outsourcing the drivers and maintenance into private bus company Akkurtlar.
 Outsourced drivers can be distinguished by their uniforms.

-Ferryboats
+Bus Depots

+Ferries

+Today, there are 3 main ferry operators in İstanbul: the municipally owned Şehir Hatları ("City Lines"), which operates traditional vapur ferries; the privately operated İstanbul Deniz Otobüsleri (İDO) ("İstanbul Sea Busses"), which operates high-speed urban and intercity services, and the privately owned Turyol which operates mostly urban services.

-Ferryboats sail on 15 lines serving 27 seaports on the shores of Bosphorus and Sea of Marmara.
-The 20 older ferryboats carry 61 million passengers yearly.
-In the 1980s 150 million people were transported.
+Şehir Hatları ferries sail on 32 lines serving 53 piers on the shores of the Bosphorus as well as the Princes' Islands.
+The 30 ferries of the Şehir Hatları carried 40 million passengers in 2023.

-Today, there are 3 types of ferry in İstanbul; Sea Busses (İDO), Vapur's (traditional name for commuter ferries) and private motorboats.